What are Global Variables?

 - Name field marked with * is mandatory.

 - The string is the default Data type for a Global variable, but the user can choose a suitable data type for it by clicking on the Data Type cell.

 Global Variable Encryption

 With the latest OpKey release, OpKey has come up with an advanced feature of Global Variable Encryption which allows the users to create global variables with encrypted values by using Secured String Data Type.
-Once the Global variables are created in the encrypted format, their original value are not displayed to the users until and unless they are being decrypted by giving decryption password set in OpKey Admin at the project level.
+Once the Global variables are created in the encrypted format, their original value is not displayed to the users until and unless they are being decrypted by giving decryption password set in OpKey Admin at the project level.

 - To create Global variables with encrypted values, Select Secured String from Data Type Dropdown and enter the value.

 - The value will be entered in encrypted format as shown below:

 - This Encrypted value cannot be edited.
 Although if you wish to edit or view value in the decrypted format then, click the Decrypt value icon.
 It will decrypt the value [provided there is no encryption password set at the project level].

 - If there is any encryption password set at the project level, then a pop-up window will open up as follows.
 You need to enter the encryption Password and click OK.